jiejun-j/LiveStream-MERN/README.md

 npm start
 ```

-The app should now be running on http://localhost:3000.
+The app will be running on your localhost.